tymyrddin/purple/source/docs/ai-security/policy.md

 researcher with stated credentials, or a user in a specific operational scenario, shifts the model's interpretation of what the policy permits, without changing the policy text.

-## Why policy layers are often retrofitted
+## Policy layers are often retrofitted

 Guardrails are often retrofitted after deployment rather than designed alongside the system.
 The initial focus is on capability: does the model do what it is intended to do?
 Constraint robustness is assessed